bitfoundation/bit-templates-playground/README.md

 4- Sign up using any email address you want

-5- Open your database by double clicking on `src/Server/Api/Bit.AdminPanelDb.db`

-7- To view your data, double click on `src/Server/Api/Bit.AdminPanelDb.db`
+6- To view your data, double click on `src/Server/Api/Bit.AdminPanelDb.db`

-8- In your `Users` table, change `EmailConfirmed` from `0` to `1`
+7- In your `Users` table, change `EmailConfirmed` from `0` to `1`

-9- Sign in and explorer admin panel features!
+8- Sign in and explorer admin panel features!

 Done!